yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 This story revolves around `textureGrad`, an OpenGL function that does texture lookups over multiple mipmap levels based on the supplied angle, and returns a single texel.

-Well, the Maxwell-based GPU on the Tegra X1 of the Switch can’t do this natively for 3D textures, so it uses the SAM and RAM instructions to enter into and leave a special mode, which we don't know much about--but we do know it is used for calculating the derivatives for the texture fetch.
+Well, the Maxwell-based GPU on the Tegra X1 of the Switch can’t do this natively for 3D textures, so it uses the SAM and RAM instructions to enter into and leave a special mode, which we don't know much about — but we do know it is used for calculating the derivatives for the texture fetch.

 By looking for this {{< gh-hovercard "11316" "instruction pattern," >}} Blinkhawk implemented preliminary support for the fog and clouds in `Bayonetta 3`. byte[] later {{< gh-hovercard "11430" "fixed the implementation" >}} to make it behave the way Blink initially intended, and to avoid crashes on Mesa and RDNA3-based GPUs (AMD Radeon RX 7000 series).